 Keep in mind that vision problems may not be immediately noticeable following the trauma.
-It may take weeks for certain visual aberrations to manifest, which is why it’s imperative to schedule an eye exam at The Vision Therapy Center at Unger Eye Care as soon as possible.
+It may take weeks for certain visual aberrations to manifest, which is why it’s imperative to schedule an eye exam at Unger Eye Care as soon as possible.

-If you or a loved one displays any of these symptoms following a TBI, speak with Dr. Alice Unger, Dr. Thomas Unger and Dr. Drew Unger regarding the neuro-optometric rehabilitation program.
+If you or a loved one displays any of these symptoms following a TBI, speak with Dr. Alice Unger and Dr. Thomas Unger regarding the neuro-optometric rehabilitation program.
 This rehabilitation program is a safe, practical, and effective method used to help patients regain visual skills adversely impacted by brain injury.

-Dr. Alice Unger, Dr. Thomas Unger and Dr. Drew Unger provides treatment for TBI patients from Troy, Edwardsville, Maryville, Glen Carbon, and throughout Illinois.
+Dr. Alice Unger and Dr. Thomas Unger provides treatment for TBI patients from Troy, Edwardsville, Maryville, Glen Carbon, and throughout Illinois.